Ghostbusters Afterlife: Everything You Need to Know

 Meet the New Cast

-Carrie Coon, best known for her roles in TV’s “The Leftovers” and "Fargo," in addition to a small role in AVENGERS: INFINITY WAR, plays the mom of the family.
+Carrie Coon, best known for her roles in TV’s “The Leftovers” and "Fargo," in addition to a small role in AVENGERS: INFINITY WAR, plays Callie, the mom of the family.
 She has two children, played by CAPTAIN MARVEL’s McKenna Grace (above) and “Stranger Things” favorite Finn Wolfhard.
-Paul Rudd, aka Marvel’s ANT-MAN, also has a role in the movie, though it’s not clear exactly who he’s playing.
+Paul Rudd, aka Marvel’s ANT-MAN, also appears as a teacher who is friends with Callie, and who knows at least a little something about what the Ghostbusters were.
 Bokeem Woodbine from TV’s “Fargo” has a supporting role as a local sheriff.

 Reitman has said that GHOSTBUSTERS: AFTERLIFE was inspired by an idea he had about a teenage girl becoming a Ghostbuster, and he’d like his film to set up the possibility that anyone could become a Ghostbuster if they wanted.